-FIG. 7: Optimizing an $\sqrt{i\text{SWAP}}$ gate for two transmons in the presence of energy relaxation and pure dephasing (with the rates given in Table II): Convergence for five choices of sets of initial states, as described in the text.
-The gate duration is $T=400\,\text{ns}$ .
-The panels from top to bottom show the gate error over the number of iterations; the gate error over the number of state propagations, indicative of the required CPU time; a zoom on the initial phase of the optimization; and a zoom on the asymptotic convergence.
+Figure 7.
+Optimizing a \sqrt{iSWAP} gate for two transmons in the presence of energy relaxation and pure dephasing (with the rates given in table 2): Convergence for five choices of sets of initial states, as described in the text.
+The gate duration is T = 400 ns.
+The panels from top to bottom show the gate error over the number of iterations; the gate error over the number of state propagations, indicative of the required CPU time; a zoom on the initial phase of the optimization; and a zoom on the asymptotic convergence (panels (c) and (d) both using a linear scale).
+The number of propagations (x-axis in panels (b)-(d) is a linear rescaling of the number of OCT iterations (x-axis in panel (a)), with 2 propagations per iteration and state, i.e., the lines of panel (a) are rescaled differently depending on the respective number of states.
+Since all panels only show different views on the same data, the line colors and styles are the same in all of them.